-Here is a science bit; self-affirmations have a neurophysiological effect in our brain.
-In a study carried out in Canada, published in 2012.
-ERN or error-related negativity, is a pronounced wave of electrical activity in the brain that occurs within 100 ms of making an error on a task.
-The researchers carried out tests and found that the results revealed that self-affirmation improves performance and increases neuroaffective sensitivity to task errors.
+Here’s the science bit: self-affirmations have a neurophysiological effect in our brain.
+In a study carried out in Canada, published in 2012, ERN or error-related negativity, is a pronounced wave of electrical activity in the brain that occurs within 100 ms of making an error on a task.
+The researchers carried out tests and found that self-affirmation improves performance and increases neuroaffective sensitivity to task errors.

-To put this example in layman’s terms; if we have two people one who uses the affirmation “I am a confident communicator” and the other who does not use an affirmation.
-If both people talk with a lack of confidence, the brain of the person using the affirmation notes the error, the lack of confidence compared to the statement, and corrects the error enabling them to speak more confidently.
-For the person who did not use an affirmation, their brain does not notice their lack of confidence, therefore cannot correct, so they just continue to act without confidence.
+To put this example in layman’s terms: we have two people – one who uses the affirmation “I am a confident communicator”, and the other who does not use an affirmation.
+And if both talk with a lack of confidence, the brain of the person using the affirmation notes the error (the lack of confidence compared to the statement) and corrects the error allowing them to speak more confidently.
+For the person who did not use an affirmation, their brain does not notice their lack of confidence, and therefore can’t correct it, so they continue to act without confidence.

 Obviously this is a simplification of the data and everyone is different.
 However, it proves affirmations really do have a valuable place in the modern arsenal of self-improvement.